Keyboard shortcuts

 The /compact command asks the LLM to summarize the entire conversation, then replaces the messages the model sees with a single summary message followed by the recent tail.
 This is useful for long sessions that are approaching the context window limit or becoming expensive.

 After compacting, the session continues with the summary as context.
-The pre-compaction messages stay in the underlying event log on disk — the model just no longer sees them — so meka export and resume continue to work exactly as if the compaction had wiped them.
+The pre-compaction messages are never deleted: they stay in the underlying event log on disk (the model just no longer sees them). meka session export walks that full log, so an export always contains the entire conversation including the compacted-away turns, with a marker at each compaction point.

 Shell Escape